 About retained membership

 You don't need to withdraw your money from UniSaver when you leave work.
-With our consent and the consent of your employer, you may elect to leave all or part of your benefit in UniSaver and become a retained member.
+You can choose to leave all or part of your benefit in UniSaver and become a retained member.
 Your member contributions and employer contributions will cease.
-However, if you are a locked member, you will be able to make top-up contributions to your member locked account to qualify for the maximum government contribution.
-Currently you need to contribute $1,042.86 a year to your member locked account to qualify for the maximum government contribution of $521.43.
-For the purposes of the government contribution, the year runs from 1 July to 31 June (whereas the scheme financial year is the same as the calendar year).
-Government contributions are only made up to age 65.
-Read more.
+However, if you are a locked member, you will be able to make top-up contributions to your member locked account to qualify for the maximum government contribution - read more about voluntary contributions.

 How to become a retained member